Ancient Greece's most famous oracle: The Oracle of Delphi

 He launched an attack on the Persians but was ultimately defeated and captured.

 Socrates was a philosopher who lived in Athens during the 5th century BCE.
-He visited the Oracle of Delphi and was told that he was the wisest of all men.
+His friend Chaerephon visited the Oracle of Delphi on his behalf and asked if there was anyone wiser than Socrates.
+The Oracle said there was not.

 This pronouncement inspired Socrates to devote himself to a life of philosophy and to seek knowledge and wisdom through questioning.